segmentio/react-example/README.md

     - Add `REACT_APP_SEGMENT_WRITE_KEY` as the secret's name, with the source write key as the value
       ![GH create Secret page](./public/readmeImages/ghNewSecret.png)

-          After adding the secret, you should be able to see your Secret
+        After adding the secret to Github, you should be able to see your Secret:
           ![GH Secrets page](./public/readmeImages/ghSecrets.png)

 4. Copy the URL provided by Github in the `Pages` option under `Code and Automation` section in the sidebar